christopher-l-ahmed/R-GIS/README.md

 ![](SUHI_session1_new_script.png)

 #### Step 4
-R is an open source coding software with a lot of pre-built librarys of code.
-We can freely use these librarys but we have to install them.
+R is an open source coding software with a lot of pre-built libraries of code.
+We can freely use these libraries but we have to install them.
 We will be using several librayrs today.
 Type the code below in your R-script, after each line of code click ```ctrl enter``` to run the code.
 ```
 install.packages("sf")
 install.packages("raster")